Why does environmental labelling inspire confidence?

 Environmental labelling demonstrates the eco-responsible approach of companies and enables consumers to make informed choices about the products they consume.
 This implies a new organisation of environmental data for companies, which requires efficient management tools to disseminate quality information across all sales channels.

-To help you see how the PIM acts at the heart of environmental information management, watch the replay of our live show on the challenges of environmental labelling with the example of the IDKids and Decathlon brands.
+To help you see how PIM acts at the heart of environmental information management, watch the replay of our live show on the challenges of environmental labelling, with the example of IDKids and Décathlon.

 I watch the replay